 Close family communication is encouraged to promote consistency in each young person's personal development.

-All students have access to the National Curriculum, which is adapted and modified according to the individual needs and abilities of each student.
-Teaching takes place in one of the specially designed classrooms in small groups of up to six students, to ensure that learning support is provided for every individual.
+All pupils have access to the National Curriculum, which is adapted and modified according to the individual needs and abilities of each student.
+Teaching takes place in one of the specially designed classrooms in small groups of up to six pupils, to ensure that learning support is provided for every individual.

 Individual education plans (IEPs) are implemented to develop communication, personal and social education skills.

 - Learn how to manage their behaviour and cope with anxieties in an urban environment

 - Become empowered to make their own choices in life

 - Achieve and make academic and social progress

 The Priory Lodge School is situated in the grounds of the Priory Hospital Roehampton, in new, purpose built premises close to Richmond Park and only seven miles from Central London, allowing easy accessibility from the A3, M2, M4, M25 and M40.

 The spacious and modern building has been specifically designed to accommodate young people with autistic spectrum disorders and Asperger's Syndrome.

 Classrooms have been planned and designed for specialist subjects including information technology, art, food technology, science and music, together with specially designed areas for therapy and time-out rooms.